A Whole New Way of Living

 Image credit: Common

-Flexibility of housing, simplified mobility, boosted professional network, and localized entertainment all seem perfect.
+The flexibility of housing, simplified mobility, boosted professional network, and localized entertainment all seem perfect.
 Although co-living offers many advantages to young professionals and could quickly become the new norm, this way of life is no longer really adequate when you’re starting a family.
-Paradoxically, if residences of co-living ensure to be creative social bond, it seems that in fact it sometimes promote isolation.
+Paradoxically, if residences of co-living ensure to be a creative social bond, it seems that in fact it sometimes promotes isolation.
 A recent article in Vice magazine denounced the lack of humanity of such places where interactions among the residents are limited and where the so-called common rooms are deserted.
-Is the "Co-Way Of Life", a fashion effect or a real way of life?
+Is the "Co-Way Of Life," a fashion effect or a real way of life?
 It's up to you.